Troubled By Flint Water Crisis, 11-Year-Old Girl Invents Lead-Detecting Device

 "I went, 'Well, this is not a reliable process and I've got to do something to change this,' " the seventh-grader told Business Insider.

-While Rao was doing her weekly perusal of MIT's Materials Science and Engineering website to see "if there's anything's new," she tells ABC that she read about new technologies that could detect hazardous substances, and decided to see if they could be adapted to test for lead.
+Rao tells ABC that while she was doing her weekly perusal of MIT's Materials Science and Engineering website to see "if there's anything's new," she read about new technologies that could detect hazardous substances and decided to see whether they could be adapted to test for lead.

 She pressed local high schools and universities to give her lab time, and then hunkered down in the "science room" — outfitted with a big white table — that she persuaded her engineer parents to create in their home.